luk3yx/miniirc_extras/README.md

 You can also set and get items with strings as keys and JSON-compatible objects as values.

-*Note that `Channel` objects are currently a WIP and will be documented soon, and `channel.name` is the name of the channel.*

 `User` objects have the following helper functions:

 | Function          | Description                                             |